LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-one/README.md

 ### Practice Quiz: Introduction to Puppet

 1. A Puppet agent inspects /etc/conf.d, determines the OS to be Gentoo Linux, then activates the Portage package manager.
 What is the provider in this scenario?

-R: Portage
+Portage

 2. Which of the following examples show proper Puppet syntax?

-R:

 ```
 class AutoConfig {